Airbus A319: Origins and design

 The A319 design is a shortened fuselage, minimum change derivative of the A320 with its origins in the 130- to 140-seat SA1, part of the Single-Aisle studies.
 The SA1 was shelved as the consortium concentrated on its bigger siblings.
 After healthy sales of the A320/A321, Airbus re-focused on what was then known as the A320M-7, meaning A320 minus seven fuselage frames.
 It would provide direct competition for the 737-300/-700.
 The shrink was achieved through the removal of four fuselage frames fore and three aft the wing, cutting the overall length by 3.73 m.
 Consequently, the number of overwing exits was reduced from four to two.
-High-density A319s, such as 156-seat aircraft used by easyJet, retain four overwing exits.
+High-density A319s, such as 156-seat aircraft used by EasyJet, retain four overwing exits.
 The bulk-cargo door was replaced by an aft container door, which can take in reduced height LD3-45 containers.
 Minor software changes were made to accommodate the different handling characteristics; otherwise the aircraft is largely unchanged.
 Power is provided by the CFM56-5A or V2500-A5, derated to 98 kN, with option for 105 kN thrust.

 With virtually the same fuel capacity as the A320-200 and fewer passengers, the range with 124 passengers in a two-class configuration extends to 6,650 km, or 6,850 km with the "Sharklets".
 The A319's wingspan is wider than the aircraft's overall length.

 Production and testing

 Airbus began offering the new model from 22 May 1992, and the A319's first customer was ILFC, who signed for six aircraft.
 Anticipating further orders by Swissair and Alitalia, Airbus launched the $275 million (€250 million) programme on 10 June 1993.
 On 23 March 1995, the first A319 underwent final assembly at Airbus's German plant in Hamburg, where the A321s are also assembled.
 It was rolled out on 24 August 1995, with the maiden flight the following day.
 The certification programme took 350 airborne hours involving two aircraft; certification for the CFM56-5B6/2-equipped variant was granted in April 1996, and the qualification for the V2524-A5 started the following month.

 Delivery of the first A319, to Swissair, took place on 25 April 1996, entering service by month's end.
 In January 1997, an A319 broke a record during a delivery flight by flying 3588 nmi on the great circle route to Winnipeg, Manitoba from Hamburg, in 9 hours 5 minutes.
 The A319 has proved popular with low-cost airlines such as EasyJet, with 172 delivered.

-A total of 1,476 of the A319ceo model have been delivered, with 10 remaining on order as of 31 January 2018.
-The direct Boeing competitor is the Boeing 737-700.
+A total of 1,484 of the A319ceo (current engine option) model have been delivered.